tbrooks007/waterbear/README.md

 waterbear
 =========

-Some things are meant for public consumption and this is one of them :)
+Some things are meant for public consumption...this is one of them :)